 The Gruffalo by Julia Donaldson

 Julia Donaldson was the Children’s Laureate from 2011 until 2013 and rightly so.
 I remember reading an interview with her about A Squash and a Squeeze which she wrote in 1975 for the BBC as a song, and was published as a book with illustrations by Axel Scheffler in 1993.
 What a great skill to move the text so seamlessly between genres!
-I am sure that each and every one of her children’s books will become a classic, and she said in 2013 that her favourite is The Snail and the Whale, but sitting firmly at the top of our list is The Gruffalo.
+I am sure that each and every one of her children’s books will become a classic.
+Donaldson said in 2013 that her favourite is The Snail and the Whale, but sitting firmly at the top of our list is The Gruffalo.

 We’re Going on a Bear Hunt by Michael Rosen